ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 #### Using the Character Strings

 Single quotation mark should be used when displaying character strings in a SQL query.
-Since the single quoration mark becomes an escape letter when displaying a single quotation mark ('), the single quotation mark should be used in font.
+Since the single quotation mark becomes an escape letter when displaying a single quotation mark ('), the single quotation mark should be used in font.

 ##### Example